 The College Scholarship Service (CSS) Profile form.
-The PROFILE for 2016-2017 may be accessed and filed online at https://profileonline.collegeboard.com.
+The PROFILE for 2017-18 may be accessed and filed online at https://profileonline.collegeboard.com.
 The CSS PROFILE code for Hopkins is 5332.
 Customer support for the PROFILE is available at 844-202-0524.

-Although registration for the 2016-2017 CSS Profile is available beginning on October 1, 2015, we recommend that returning students complete the Profile at the same time they complete the FAFSA.
+Both the CSS Profile and the FAFSA will be completed with 2015 income information.
+Although the 2017-18 CSS Profile and FAFSA are available in October, the returning student recommended deadline is May 1, 2017.
 Every student must register on http://www.collegeboard.com to complete the PROFILE.
 Upon registering you will be able to complete and submit the PROFILE.
 You will be charged a $25 fee by the College Board to process and report your information to Johns Hopkins.
 The fee is based on the number of schools you list to receive the data ($9 plus $16 for each school listed.)
 The College Scholarship Service offers fee waivers to eligible students at the time of registration.

 Signed copies of all pages of parents' 2015 year federal income tax return, including W-2 forms and Business Tax Returns.
 JHU uses the College Board's Institutional Documentation Service (IDOC) to collect copies of parent and student federal income tax returns.
 After you register for the CSS Profile, you will receive a notice from the College Board's IDOC service listing all documents required to complete your application.